flipflopapp/sencha-PintrestList/README.md

 The widget is derived from Ext.dataview.List .
 Most of the attributes are same.
 Some new attributes, specific to this widget are as follows.

-        defaultType (default pinitem) = PinItem class (can be overridden to create a custom class) maxNumColumns (default 4) = Maximum number of columns minNumColumns (default 2) = Minimum number of columns maxColumnWidth(default 150) = Maximum width of each column minSideSpacing (default 75) = Column width on the sides of Pintrest like list columnMargin (default 0) = Empty spacing between columns rowMargin (default 0) = Empty spacing between rows
+    defaultType (default pinitem) = PinItem class (can be overridden to create a custom PinItem) maxNumColumns (default 4) = Maximum number of columns (when window width is more) minNumColumns (default 2) = Minimum number of columns (when window width is less) maxColumnWidth(default 150) = Maximum width of each column or each PinItem minSideSpacing (default 75) = Column width on the sides of Pintrest like list columnMargin (default 0) = Empty spacing between columns rowMargin (default 0) = Empty spacing between rows

 Notes
 -----